 Note: this is best watched on a large-ish screen, like a TV.
 If you have a streaming service that includes YouTube, search for “WDS 2019 Staniforth” and this video should be at the top of the list.

-And usually, if I keep waiting, the bone-chilling tedium was worthwhile.
-If I thoroughly research a site before visiting it, and confirm that it is a likely paranormal site, there’s an 80% chance the site is haunted.
-Or something paranormal is going on, even if it’s not “ghostly.”
+And usually, if I keep waiting, the bone-chilling tedium is worthwhile.
+If I thoroughly research a site before visiting it and confirm that it is likely a paranormal site, there’s an 80% chance the site is haunted or something paranormal is going on, even if it’s not “ghostly.”

 The problem is, ghost hunting can be like waiting at a street corner for hours, hoping to see a green, 1964 Ford Mustang.
 And your only evidence is that – over the past 20 years – lots of people mentioned seeing one pass that street corner.